deponian/logalize/readme.md

 - `Upper ascension station 127.0.0.1 - "menetekel" 777`
 - `127.0.0.1 - "menetekel" 777000`

-For an overview of the pattern syntax, see the [regexp/syntax](https://pkg.go.dev/regexp/syntax) package.
+For an overview of regular expression syntax, see the [regexp/syntax](https://pkg.go.dev/regexp/syntax) package.

 Full log format example using all available fields: